fseiffarth/RuleGNN/Readme.md

   - ```TUDataset```: the dataset is from the TU Dortmund Benchmark
 - ```generate_function``` (optional): the name of the function used to generate the dataset if the type is ```generate_from_function```
 - ```generate_function_args``` (optional): the arguments of the function used to generate the dataset as a dictionary if the type is ```generate_from_function```

+The paths key defines where to save the precomputed properties, labels, splits, and results.
+If not given, the paths are assumed to be in the path given in the experiment config file.

 ### Experiment Config File

 The experiment config file defines the hyperparameters, the model to use and all paths (to the data, proprocessing results, etc.).